 Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses (for example, onboard drinks, laundry charges, health and beauty treatments, telephone calls, etc.); specialty dining venues onboard apply a cover charge of between US$20 and US$199 depending on the venue; hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; anything else which is not specifically mentioned as being included in the price.
 Service charges to non-dining and bar wait staff or onshore will be at your discretion.

 Arrival and Departure times

 The arrival and departure times are correct at time of going to print but please note these are subject to change.
 Changes to the last confirmed itinerary for your cruise may become necessary, even after you have departed.
 See clause 35 (Changes to cruise) and clause 40 (Circumstances outside our control) for more details.

 Currently we have no fuel supplement.
 However, we reserve the right to reinstitute a fuel supplement in the future.

-The prices quoted in our brochures show the lowest price (‘Prices from’) available on a specified sailing date.
+The prices quoted in our brochures show the lowest price (‘Prices from’) available on a specified sailing date at the time of printing.
 The price will vary by ship, itinerary, sailing date and stateroom grade.
 Where there is more than one departure date shown for the same cruise itinerary then the prices provided in our brochures are the minimum prices available for the lowest priced of the multiple departure dates.
 For current pricing please contact your travel agent or visit our website.